quicwg/quic-v2/draft-duke-quic-v2.md

 differ semantically.

 QUIC version 2 is meant to mitigate ossification concerns and exercise the version negotiation mechanisms.
-The only behavioral changes is that Initial packets use a different salt for key derivation.
+The only change is a tweak to the inputs of some crypto derivation functions.
 Any endpoint that supports two versions needs to implement version negotiation to protect against downgrade attacks.

 This document may, over time, also serve as a vehicle for other needed changes to QUIC version 1.